Research & Best Practices

 Manufacturing ERP: The “hows” and “whys”

 ERP is a natural fit for the manufacturing sector, given the numerous processes that must occur every day just to keep a facility running.
-Some examples of processes that ERP can help manage and streamline are listed below — be sure to note the numerous ways in which these processes can now “talk” to each other via ERP, a major benefit that will be discussed further below.
+Some examples of processes that ERP can help manage and streamline are listed below — be sure to note the numerous ways in which these processes can now “talk” to each other via ERP in production, a major benefit that will be discussed further below.

 • Supply chain: ERP enables visibility and organization for vendor performance tracking and can draw on data from internal and external sources in order to assist with more efficient supply chain planning and management.